-• IB Mathematical Studies SL Seminar PREREQUISITES: Algebra 2 Honors and Geometry Honors concepts, and to improve logical thinking.
+PREREQUISITES: Algebra 2 Honors and Geometry Honors.

+A 180-day two-course series that encompasses and extends topics and concepts of advanced mathematics.
+The goals of the course are to develop proficiency with mathematical skills, expand understanding of mathematical concepts, and to improve logical thinking.
 Concepts include linear relations and functions; theory of equations; nature of graphs; sets and logic: trigonometric functions; trigonometric identities and equations; graphs of trigonometric functions: application of trigonometry: sequences and series: exponential functions: graph theory: probability; statistics; data analysis; two-dimensional geometry; three-dimensional geometry; limits and derivatives.
 The IB exam must be taken to receive IB credit and a major project is required as a part of the final grade.
 Additional topics determined by the instructor may also be included for success in future math courses.